AdamGagorik/ffxiahbot/doc/source/markdown/usage.md

 urls: []              # list of category urls to scrub
 ```

-* The order of precedence is *defaults < config file < command line*.
-* Please do not edit source code files to configure your apps.

 #### Item Database

-* Item data is stored in *items.csv*.
+* Item data is stored in *items.csv*
-* *items.csv* is just a simple text file that you can edit with excel.
+* *items.csv* is just a simple text file that you can edit with excel
-* The *items.csv* can be created with the scrub app.
+* The *items.csv* can be created with the scrub app
-* There is an already generated *items.csv* in the bin folder for you.
+* There is an already generated *items.csv* in the bin folder for you
-* You do not need to run the *scrub* app unless you want to recreate the database.
+* You do not need to run the *scrub* app unless you want to recreate the database
-* You can change many properties be editing the *items.csv.* manually.
+* You can change many properties be editing the *items.csv.* manually

 | column   | description                     | value             |
 | ---------|---------------------------------|-------------------|